albertomh/djereo/README.md

 Projects created using `djereo` include:

-- A no-frills Django web application, configured via a `pyproject.toml`.
+- A Django web application, configured via a `pyproject.toml`.
 - Dependencies managed via `uv`, using a `uv.lock` file for reproducible builds.
 - An implementation of the 'custom User + UserProfile' pattern, tied together with a `django-allauth` integration.